Zainabfaima9/ct-image-quality-flagger/README.md

 ## 👋 About the author

 **Zainab Fatima** — Medical Imaging Technology student, building at the intersection of medical imaging, AI, and healthcare systems.
-This project was built independently, without institutional data access, as part of an application to the **Erasmus Mundus Medical Technology and Healthcare Business (EMMaH)** program.
+This project was built independently, without institutional data access.

 📫https://www.linkedin.com/in/zainab-fatima-03aab23a8?utm_source=share_via&utm_content=profile&utm_medium=member_android